 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-What do I need to know about thrombolysis?
+What you need to know about thrombolysis:

 Your healthcare provider will tell you how to prepare for your procedure.
 He may tell you not to eat or drink anything after midnight on the day of your procedure.
 He will tell you what medicines to take or not take on the day of your procedure.
 You may be given contrast liquid before or during the procedure to help your healthcare provider see the clot better.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.

-What will happen during the procedure?
+What will happen during the procedure:

 - Your heart rate and blood pressure will be monitored.
 Healthcare providers may also frequently check your neurological (neuro) status.
 Your neuro status is checked to see how well your brain is working.
 Healthcare providers may check your eyes, your memory, and your hand grasp.